Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 Finished making the songs you add carry over forever

 ### 2024-01-15 - signals and merging
-Finished merging and fixing merge conflicts, preparing for the presentation, adding in signal that gives a warning if you quit without exit, updated menu
+Finished merging and fixing merge conflicts, preparing for the presentation, adding in signal that gives a warning if you quit without exit, updated menu, created a better searching method